Kids Diana Show

-Eva Diana Kidisyuk (born 31 March 2014), known online as ✿ Kids Diana Show, is a Ukrainian-American YouTuber.
-Together with her brother Roma (born 22 October 2012) and parents Volodymyr and Olena, she hosts several YouTube channels producing roleplay-oriented children's content.
-Her main channel is the 6th most-viewed and 6th most-subscribed in the world.
+Eva Diana Kidisyuk (born March 31, 2014), known online as Kids Diana Show, stylized as ✿ Kids Diana Show, is a YouTuber.
+Together with her brother Roma (born October 22, 2012) and parents Volodymyr and Olena, she hosts several YouTube channels producing roleplay-oriented content.
+As of March 2021 her main channel was the 5th most-viewed and 5th most-subscribed in the world.
+It is one of the top 10 most subscribed YouTube channels as of 2024.

 Content

-Diana's content includes children's songs, unboxings, vlogging, educational entertainment, and roleplays.
-Her older brother, Roma Kidisyuk, runs a YouTube channel entitled ★ Kids Roma Show.
-She also has a younger brother, Oliver Kidisyuk (born 12 December 2020).
-Her family's channels are dubbed into many languages, including Hindi, Japanese, Indonesian, Russian, Spanish, German, Portuguese, and Arabic.
+Diana's content includes unboxings, vlogging, educational entertainment, and roleplays.
+Her older brother, Roma Kidisyuk, runs a YouTube channel entitled Kids Roma Show (stylized as ★ Kids Roma Show).
+She also has 2 younger brothers, Oliver Kidisyuk (born December 22, 2020) and Adam Kidisyuk (born February 6, 2023).
+Her family's channels are dubbed into many languages, including Chinese, Hindi, Japanese, Indonesian, Russian, Spanish, German, Portuguese, and Arabic.

-Diana was nominated for the 2020 tenth annual Streamy Awards in the Kids and Family category and the 2021 Short Awards in the Parenting, Family and Kids category.
+Diana was nominated for the 2020 10th annual Streamy Awards in the Parents and Family category and the 2021 Shorty Awards in the Parents and Family category.

 History

-Olena and Volodymyr Kidisyuk started making YouTube videos as a hobby when Diana's brother, Roma, was born.
+Olena and Volodymyr Kydysiuk started making YouTube videos as a hobby when Diana's brother, Roma, was born.
 Born in Kyiv, Ukraine, Diana first appeared in a video in 2015 when Olena launched a YouTube channel to share videos of Diana with friends and family.
-The channel quickly grew, hitting 1M subscribers in just over a year.
-In 2017, both parents left their jobs to focus full-time on their YouTube channel and later relocated to Miami, Florida.
+In 2017, both parents left their jobs to focus full-time on their YouTube channel.
+The family later relocated to Miami, Florida, where they stayed for a year before relocating again to Dubai, United Arab Emirates.

 In May 2020, Diana's parents signed a deal with Pocket.Watch, a startup children's media company founded in 2016 by Chris Williams and Albie Hecht.
 It has spearheaded Love, Diana — The Princess Of Play, a franchise based around their brand including an animated series, mobile game, and merchandise based on their channel's brands.

 Love, Diana is a live-action animated series consisting of short stories set in the fictional "Land of Play" that follows Diana and Roma as they protect friends and family from characters symbolizing demonized boredom.
-The show is distributed on YouTube and OTT services like Amazon Prime Video, The Roku Channel, and Samsung TV+.
+The show is distributed on YouTube and OTT services like Amazon Prime Video, The Roku Channel, Hulu, and Samsung TV+.